SUPPORTING PUBLIC EDUCATION

-In the last 5 years, the Indianapolis Monumental Marathon has donated more than $400,000 to Indianapolis Public School Charities including, but not limited to, the Indianapolis Public Schools Education Foundation, Mind Trust and College Summit.
+In just our first six years, the Indianapolis Monumental Marathon has donated more than $500,000 to Indianapolis Public School Charities including, but not limited to, the Indianapolis Public Schools Education Foundation, the Simon Youth Foundation, Mind Trust and College Summit.
 Of course it would not be possible without the help of our participants, sponsors and volunteers.

 The IPS Education Foundation is a separate 501(c)(3) not-for-profit organization established in 1984.
 The purpose of the foundation is to provide supplemental funds for IPS academic programs and staff development.
 These funds are made possible by contributions from IPS employees, community organizations, local businesses and individual IPS supporters.
 Future goals include: provide emergency funds for school uniforms to IPS families in need; provide tuition reimbursements to IPS staff members for professional development and support Academic Summer School.